hoverkite/hoverkite/cross/kitebox/README.md

 ```

 This is a very similar approach to hoverkite-firmware, but the hoverkite boards are almost
-completely identical, and I'm working with a mishmash or esp32 devboards.
+completely identical, and I'm working with a mishmash of esp32 devboards.
 I suspect that the approach will start to fall apart when we add accelerometer-based inputs and
 sdcard-based logs.